Galileo-Galilei/kedro-mlflow/docs/source/04_experimentation_tracking/05_version_metrics.md

 ### Saving the evolution of a metric during training with ``MlflowMetricHistoryDataset``

-The ``MlflowMetricDataset`` is an ``AbstractDataSet`` which enable to save or load the evolutionf of a metric with various formats.
+The ``MlflowMetricDataset`` is an ``AbstractDataset`` which enable to save or load the evolutionf of a metric with various formats.
 You must specify the ``key`` (i.e. the name to display in mlflow) when creating the dataset.
 Somes examples follow:

 It enables logging either:
   - a list of int as a metric with incremental step, e.g ``[0.1,0.2,0.3]`` with ``mode=list`` for either ``save_args`` or ``load_args``